povstenko/parquet_convertor/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-100000)](https://github.com/povstenko/parquet_convertor)
 [![Apache 2.0](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://www.apache.org/licenses/LICENSE-2.0/)

-This script allows the user to convert different data types.
+This script allows user to convert different data types.

 This tool accepts comma-separated value files (.csv) as well as apache parquet (.parquet) files.
 It is assumed that the first row of the spreadsheet is the location of the columns.

-This script requires that `pandas`, `pyarrow`, `argparse` and `time` be installed within the Python environment you are running this script in.
+This script requires that `pandas`, `pyarrow`, `argparse` and `pathlib` be installed within the Python environment you are running this script in.

 This file can also be imported as a module and contains the following functions: